mg4gh/MGMapViewer/docs/FeatureOverview.md

 - [Statistic view](./Features/FurtherFeatures/Statistic/statistic.md): show a table of all stored tracks with basic statistic information
 - [Height profile](./Features/FurtherFeatures/HeightProfile/hprof.md): Show the height profile form the recording track, the selected track or the current route
 - [Remaining distance](./Features/FurtherFeatures/Remaining/remaining.md): show distance along the selected track
-  - remaining distance based on current position
-  - remaining distance based on a given point
-  - remaining distance to the reverse end of the selected track
-  - distance along the track based on two given points
-- show distance between current position and the center position of the map
+- [Air distance](./Features/FurtherFeatures/AirDistance/airdistance.md): show the air distance between current position and the center position of the map
-- show current time
-- show current height (or atmosphere pressure)
-- show current zoom level (some information are only available at certain zoom levels)
-- show battery percentage
+- [Status line](./Features/FurtherFeatures/Status/status.md): show some state information in the status ine

 ### Developer features
 - show the graph of a tile (base on a vector map) including way-points, including the tile border